quarkslab/irma/README.md

   for the moment*, you’ll need to install it
 - [Vagrant VBGuest](https://github.com/dotless-de/vagrant-vbguest) to speed up
   your VM
-- [Rsync](https://rsync.samba.org/) for directories copy between host and VMs
+- [Rsync](https://rsync.samba.org/) to synchronize directories from host to VMs
 - Read the [Ansible introduction](http://docs.ansible.com/intro.html)